Laje de Santos Marine State Park: Visiting

 Public use is allowed under park rules that ensure conservation and appreciation of the local ecosystems.

 Scuba diving and boating are allowed in the park.

 Boats are no longer allowed to anchor, but diving boats may use mooring buoys.

 Visitors may not capture or collect any marine or terrestrial organism, except where permitted for scientific research, must not land on the island or reefs without prior authorization, and must refrain from any activities that cause physical damage or pollution.

 Diving areas include Portinho on the sheltered north coast of the Laje, a smooth rocky slope that presents little difficulty to the diver.

 It is inhabited by many benthic fish and invertebrates, and sea turtles are often present.

 The Boca da Baleia (Whale's Mouth) is a rock formation on the south side of the Laje de Santos where many fish and turtles are found, with a depth of up to 18 m.

 The Ponta Leste (East Point) of the Laje de Santos descends to 29 m.

 Halfway down it is common to see southern stingray, large groupers, Atlantic wreckfish and even Atlantic goliath groupers.

 Nearer the surface there are always many turtles and assorted shoals of fish.

 The Naufrágio do Moréia (Moray Wreck) is a deliberately wrecked iron fishing boat that was sunk in 1995 to create an artificial reef.

 The boat is disintegrating, so should not be entered.

-It is home to invertebrates such as anemones and gorgonians, crustaceans, groupers, sargos, white grunt (Haemulon plumierii) and salema porgys.
+It is home to invertebrates such as anemones and gorgonians, crustaceans, groupers, sargos, white grunt (Haemulon plumierii) and salema porgies.